suryam1504/suryam1504/README.md

 👨‍💻 Currently working as a Research Assistant with Prof. Dr. Omer Yalcin at UMass Amherst, working on developing an automated model to detect politically motivated edits on Wikipedia. <br>
 📜 As a Graduate Tutor and Consultant of my program, I am also currently providing targeted tutoring and consultation to over 60+ graduate students, assisting with Python, R, and statistical methods for Data Science, Quantitative Analysis, and NLP coursework to build their confidence and analytical skills. <br>
-🌐 Interned with multiple professors from universities such as SVNIT, IIM Ahmedabad, IIM Nagpur, IDSIA - USI/SUPSI (Switzerland), mostly working on Machine Learning and NLP techniques, along with learning more about tools, software, and state-of-the-art models used. <br>
+🌐 Interned with various professors from universities such as SVNIT, IIM Ahmedabad, IIM Nagpur, IDSIA - USI/SUPSI (Switzerland), mostly working on Machine Learning and NLP techniques, along with learning more about tools, software, and state-of-the-art models used. <br>

 Fun Facts: <br>